stappersg/vBook/src/tuto/0/basic.md

 }
 ```

+> To get an exhaustive list of parameters that you can change in the configuration, see the [Configuration Reference](TODO:) chapter.

 The server can now listen and serve SMTP connections.

 Now, let's define all the required objects for John Doe's MTA.
 Those objects are used to configure vSMTP and simplify your rules.

-Create the `/etc/vsmtp/rules/objects.vsl` file with the content:
+Create the `/etc/vsmtp/rules/objects.vsl` file with following objects:

 ```rust
 // -- /etc/vsmtp/objects/family.vsl